personal-distro-configurator/personal-distro-configurator/hack/README.md

 # Hack

-A collection of scripts to test, build, release, etc. Every step are organized in separated folders, managed by `make.sh` script.
+A collection of scripts to help on continuous integration.
+Every step are organized in separated folders, managed by `npm` scripts.

-## Usage
+## Folders

-Use `make.sh` file as your main script, avoid use others scripts direct.

-For help, use:

-    make.sh help

-### Test

-Run tests with:

-    make.sh test [OPTIONS]

-Currently options avaliable:

-- --syntax: Shellcheck and Editorconfig syntax validate.
-- --unit: Unit tests, running with bats.
-- --all: All tests.
+To help what each folder is, here are some explains.

 ### Release

-For a release version, call:
+Scripts to update project for a release version, updating authors and changelog.

-    make.sh release --version x.x.x

-* `VERSION` file will be updated with new version, informed as argument
-* `CHANGELOGS` will be updated, using files found in `changelog` folder
-* `AUTHORS` will be updated, based on git commits
+### Changelogs

+Every update on this project must be documented on a `CHANGELOG` file.
+This changelog is auto-generated based on files on this folder.